pranathi-jayanthi/SRM-Payroll-Management-System/README.md

 ## Reporting Issues

-If you encounter any errors or face problems related to this program, please feel free to contact the project maintainer.
+If you encounter any errors or face problems related to this program, please feel free to contact me via jvlpranathi@gmail.com.